foundersandcoders/coursebook/src/learn/database/index.md

 ## Using prepared statements

 Accessing data is a two-step process with `better-sqlite3`.
 For performance reasons all queries must first be "prepared" before they can be run.
 This way the library can re-use the same query over and over.
-You can create a statement with the `db.prepare` method.
+You create a statement with the `db.prepare` method.
 This takes a SQL string and returns a [Statement](https://github.com/WiseLibs/better-sqlite3/blob/master/docs/api.md#class-statement) object:

 ```js
 const select_date = db.prepare("SELECT DATE()");